sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 ```

-This API allows you to convert a not_interested transaction to a regular transaction and update custom field details of a transaction.
+Lets you to convert a not_interested transaction to a regular transaction.
+You can also update both transaction and line-item level custom field and extended field details of a transaction.

 ### Resource Information
 | | |